benmvp/slides/2018/frameworksummit/nav-react.md

 NOTES:
 - Then there's the "screw CSS" option w/ inline styles
-- As a result there's no chance of class name collisions or unexpected CSS cascade
+  * Tired of dealing with class name collisions, specificity, unexpected cascade
+  * Have lots of dynamic styles which can be challenging with CSS
 - There was a big huge push for this in React mainly because of React Native
   * it doesn't support CSS, only inline styles
 - If you want to share components across React & React Native you can't use CSS